AaroEr/Maintenance-book/DOCUMENTATION.md

 ## 📎 Summary

-This documentation explains the internal structure of the Maintenance Book project for review purposes.
-For a full list of features and installation instructions, see the [README.md](./README.md).
+This documentation explains the internal structure of the Maintenance Book project.
+For full instructions on how to run the project locally, see the [Development Notes](#-development-notes) section above.

 Code was written with learning in mind, and while AI helped with tricky parts, understanding and validation were always done by the developers.